cert-ee/cuckoo3/docs/src/installation/vmcreation.md

     * The network interface name that should be used to dump network traffic for this vm.
 If not supplied the interface that is configured for the machinery module will be used.

 - Machine tags (`tags`)
     * Machine tags is a list of strings that are used to identify installed software/particular settings inside a vm.
 If .NET framework or Adobe PDF reader is installed, the tags should be: `dotnet` and `pdfreader`.
-To populate the 'supported browser' list in the web UI or API, one or more machines `browser_browsername` tags must exist.
+    * To populate the 'supported browser' list in the web UI or API, one or more machines with `browser_browsername` tags must exist.
 These tags are automatically translated to a list of browsers.
 Use `_` instead of spaces.
 An example would be
     `browser_internet_explorer`.

-        The tags are used by Cuckoo to find a machine that can detonate a submitted sample.
+    * The tags are used by Cuckoo to find a machine that can detonate a submitted sample.
 The file identification stage of Cuckoo determines what dependencies are needed for specific file types.
 These dependency names are tied to tag names.
 This mapping can be found in `$CWD/conf/processing/identification.yaml`.
 Automated file dependency tag assigning only occurs if it is enabled in `$CWD/conf/cuckoo.yaml`.

 #### Machine adding command